bekasa/astro/src/pages/blog/modern-web-browsers.md

 Not surprisingly, privacy has become an even greater issue than ever, nearly everyone it seems wants to track your online actions and movements.
 And just who is everyone?
 Remember **PRISM**, here is a very short list: Google, Yahoo, Microsoft, Apple, Skype, facebook see this [The Guardian](https://www.theguardian.com/world/2013/jun/06/us-tech-giants-nsa-data).
 Why are these companies so interested?
 Money is one obvious reason, all these companies make money out of your data.
 Facebook and other social media are not free, you pay with your personal information.

-Determining behavioral habits and trends is extremely useful and powerful marketing information and then so are the security implications.
+Determining behavioural habits and trends is extremely useful and powerful marketing information and then so are the security implications.

 > Intelligence imparts power; power which may be used to withstand a threat, or to apply one; to avert an ill, to bestow a benefit – or to exploit.